abhishekvats29/Lightweight-Feedback-System/Frontend/README.md

-This Folder is for fronten Part of this full stack project Lightweight-feedback-system.
+This Folder is for frontend Part of this full stack project Lightweight-feedback-system.

 ### Tech Stack